sayantanmukh050893/document-scanner/README.md

-# pan-card-scan
+# Dogs_Cats_Image
-The following project helps us scan old PAN cards
+The following repository is about classifying an image as either Dog or Cat